yceruto/behat-extension/README.md

 ### Usage

-Once the extension is enabled, you can use the `(!)` mark in your scenario title to catch exceptions thrown by your steps.
+Once the extension is enabled, you can use the `(!)` mark in your scenario title to catch exceptions thrown by your Behat steps.
 Then, you can check the exception message using the `Then an error should be thrown with message "..."` step:

 ```gherkin